emmajanedrews/base-template/_posts/2018-04-27-what-should-you-ask-agents-before-you-hire-them.md

 {% include pullquote.html %}

-**2. Can I contact your past clients for references?** Anyone can boast about their own expertise, but speaking directly with their past clients can give you a more accurate gauge of whether or not their claims are true.&nbsp;
+**2. Can I contact your past clients for references?** Anyone can boast about their own expertise, but speaking directly with their past clients can give you a more accurate gauge of whether or not their claims are true.

 **3. What is your strategy for my specific needs?** If you’re a buyer, you’ll want to know how the agent plans to find properties for you.
-And if you’re a seller, you’ll want to determine how the seller will advertise your home.&nbsp;
+And if you’re a seller, you’ll want to determine how the seller will advertise your home.

 As an agent answers each of these questions, you should get the sense that they are someone you can trust.
 The right agent will be experienced, diligent, and have a concrete plan for meeting your specific goals.